Stackclash/5e-vault/5. Mechanics/Items/Candle Rose Hhbh.md

 ## Effect:

-This foot-long herb may be used in the same manner as an ordinary candle: for 1 hour when lit, it sheds bright light in a 5-foot radius and dim light for an additional 5 feet.
+This foot-long herb may be used in the same manner as an ordinary [[5.
+Mechanics/Items/Candle.md\|candle]]: for 1 hour when lit, it sheds bright light in a 5-foot radius and dim light for an additional 5 feet.
 The fragrance and colour of this rose is determined by your DM, but they are usually both quite pleasant.

 *Source: Hamund's Herbalism Handbook p.
 9*